ESG: The social factor

 Gaining visibility

 The social factor of ESG investment is aimed at financing business activities that uphold labour standards, diversity, human rights, gender equality, supply chain and other themes.
-These issues may seem abstract and challenging to qualify as data, but, according to S&P Global, “[T]he market will tend to reward those companies that minimize their exposure to these social issues—selling controversial products, relying upon materials from geopolitical hot spots and using an unpredictable labour force can hurt profits and increase volatility.”
+These issues may seem abstract and challenging to qualify as data, but according to S&P Global, “[T]he market will tend to reward those companies that minimize their exposure to these social issues—selling controversial products, relying upon materials from geopolitical hot spots and using an unpredictable labour force can hurt profits and increase volatility.”

 Social movements like Black Lives Matter and the #MeToo campaign have helped uptick investor interest in the second ESG factor.
 But due primarily to the Covid-19 pandemic, the ESG social factor is pushed even further into the spotlight.
 The pandemic has unveiled issues on healthcare access, living wages for frontline workers and access to technology for remote work and online education.